 5. Lack of Tools or Skills to Use Them

-I have to admit it I have a lot of tools.
-But, I use them on all types of projects.
+I have to admit it -- I have a lot of tools.
+But I use them on all types of projects.
 I do custom cabinetry, furniture, tile and hardwood flooring, in addition to trim carpentry, and framing.
-Chances are you, as a basic homeowner, will not have all the specialty tools that make a job go by quickly and safely.
+Chances are you will not have all the specialty tools that make a job go quickly and safely.
 Since I have used these tools for years, I am familiar with the safety issues and the best way to use them.
 If you need to rent or borrow tools, you may have a steep learning curve, and there is no substitute for experience.

-6. Material Selection / Over Build, Under Build
+6. Poor Material Choices/ Over Build, Under Build

-Picking out tile or figuring what type of hardwood flooring will look great in your living room is one of the fun parts of a project.
-The lesson here is to balance the materials / appliances with the style and value of your home.
+Picking tile or figuring out what type of hardwood flooring will look great in your living room is one of the fun parts of a project.
+The lesson here is to balance reno materials and appliances with the style and value of your home.
 That six-burner $5000 Wolf gas range is cool, but will it fit in your 88-square-foot kitchen?
 On the other hand, a linoleum tile floor just doesn't fit with granite slab counters.
-Keep things balanced and equitable with the rest of your home.
+Keep things balanced and in line with the rest of your home.

 7. Aggressive Timeline

 Most projects will take longer to complete than you first thought.
-Chances are you still have your "regular job" so your project is being done on weekends and evenings - this gets old pretty quick.
-I was there when I added 960 square feet to my home about a decade ago.
-After putting in 8-9 hours at your day job, do you really want to sand drywall for another 3-4 hours?
-No, not really, this pattern will erode your enthusiasm, and slow you down.
+Chances are, you still have your day job, so your project is being done on weekends and evenings.
+This gets old pretty quick.
+I lived through that when I added 960 square feet to my home about a decade ago.
+After putting in an 8-9 hour workday, do you really want to sand drywall for another 3 to 4 hours?
+No, not really.
+This pattern will erode your enthusiasm, and slow you down.
 Plan for it!

 8. Improper Sequence of Tasks

 I have been called in to finish some projects that some owners started, but they ran out of steam (see 7 above).
-Once on site, I found that they started some tasks before others were finished.
-An example: Don't schedule the carpet install before the drywall is done...it may seem obvious, but it happens.
-This same type of sequence holds true for just about every type of project.
+Once on site, I found that they began some tasks before others were finished.
+Learn from their mistakes: Don't schedule the carpet install before the drywall is done; it may seem obvious, but it happens.
+This same attention to sequence holds true for just about every type of project.
 Research here will pay off in the end.
-For instance, if you want an overview of how to plan a DIY banister, check out this book.

 This is one urge that is hard for beginners to control.
-Your plan to paint the bath ...today...after seeing a show on TV needs planning time.
-Before you jump in, take a step back and look at the whole room.
-Plan your actions, ask yourself, do I want to replace any lighting, fixtures, cabinets?
-Once you have the scope set, do the proper prep work, patch or repair the drywall, if needed, clean the walls remove fixtures etc. Then get out your painter's hat.
+You're raring to paint the bath TODAY after seeing a home improvement show on TV.
+But before you jump in, take a step back and look at the whole room.
+Plan your actions and ask yourself, "Do I want to replace any lighting, fixtures, cabinets?"
+Once you have the scope set, do the proper prep work, patch or repair the drywall if needed, clean the walls, remove fixtures etc. Then get out your painter's hat.

 I hope you have enjoyed reading the top 10 mistakes that amateur do-it-yourselfers make, and how to avoid them.
 The fact that you found this article shows that you have put some thought into your project and have already mastered item 9.